-Spice / Heat Level
+Spice & Heat Level of Fresh Guacamole

 This recipe is written up so the whole family can enjoy, however there are a couple simple ingredients that you can change to get the spice level up.
-I use jalapeno’s in my guacamole recipe but you can substitute them for something more potent like a Serrano pepper.
-Most people keep the heat level down on guacamole but feel free to experiment.
-I enjoy guacamole for the fresh, lime and cilantro flavors and I’m not focused on heat.
+I use jalapenos in my guacamole recipe, but you can substitute them for something more potent, like a Serrano pepper.
+Most people keep the heat level down on guacamole, but feel free to experiment.
+I enjoy guacamole for the fresh, lime, and cilantro flavors, and I’m not focused on heat.

-What can I put Guacamole on?
+What can I put fresh Guacamole on?

-Enough said, let’s get on with it.
+Enough said, let’s get on the homemade guacamole.

 Serves 6-8